BenutzerEinsZweiDrei/Cinematherapy/README.md

 - list creation with chatcsv
 - take aways with https://vault.pash.city/

+# ToDo

+- refine justwatch search for better results
+- make use of https://github.com/IonicaBizau/json2md/ for creation of List
+- ..

 # Take Aways

 ## Here are some good movies to watch against depression: